Rigidity of random stationary measures and applications to point processes

+\begin{proposition} Any WSS random measure on $ \mathbb{R}^{2}$ which spectral density satisfies $ \s(u) \leqslant c u_{2}^{2}$ in some neighbourhood of $ (1,0)$ is $ 0$-rigid on any convex body $ A$. \end{proposition} Proof at Section \ref{sec:prf-counterex}.
 We can therefore build examples which are completely standard, i.e. with fast decay of the correlations, linear variance, and which are rigid; by the previous results, such examples will never be isotropic or separable.
 To give a concrete example, take a mixture of an isotropic and a separable density not LMR because $\psi (u) := u_{2}(1 + \|u\|^{100})^{-1}\in L^{2}(\s^{-1}).$ To {\it realise} $ \s$, i.e. find $ \M$ for which such $ \s$ is indeed the spectral density, use for instance Gaussian fields with Example \ref{ex:gauss}.
-Whether there are such number rigid point processes with standard second order behaviour which are not hyperuniform depends on our ability to have such spectral densities for random atomic measures, this relates to the general difficult problem of {\it realisability of point processes}.
+Whether there are such number rigid point processes with standard second order behaviour which are not hyperuniform depends on our ability to have such spectral densities for random atomic measures, this relates to the generally difficult problem of {\it realisability of point processes}.